ianchanning/nemex/readme.md

 # Nemex
 This is taken from the awesome <http://nemex.io>.

-Its a simple way of creating notes on your own webserver.
+It's a simple way of creating notes on your own webserver.
 Notes written in [markdown](http://daringfireball.net/projects/markdown/).
 No database required.